-We remit a percentage ("Payout Rate") of the Advisory Account Fees and, if applicable, commissions from Clients to our Financial Advisors.
-Payout Rates generally range from 59% to 100%, with an average of around 72%; the applicable percentage paid to your Financial Advisor will depend on your Financial Advisor's employment agreement and arrangements with us, and the total amount of revenue your Financial Advisor generates from all clients (including brokerage clients).
-This percentage may be increased prospectively, depending on the total revenue the Financial Advisor has generated.
+Production: We remit a percentage ("Payout Rate") of the Advisory Account Fees and, if applicable, commissions from Clients to our Financial Advisors.
+Payout Rates generally range from 59% to 100%, with an average of around 72%; the applicable percentage paid to your Financial Advisor will depend on your Financial Advisor's employment agreement and arrangements with us, and the total amount of revenue your Financial Advisor generates from all clients (including from brokerage clients) (referred to as "Production").
+Our compensation to Financial Advisors can also include a bonus that is also based on the Financial Advisor's Production.